Is your business still relying on manual timesheets to track employee work hours?

 Key lessons from this case:

 - Implementing reliable and secure time and attendance systems can help prevent fraud by minimizing manual manipulation and increasing transparency.

 - Regular reviews and reconciliations can help identify discrepancies and potential fraudulent activities in time tracking.

 - Long-term fraudulent practices can accumulate substantial financial losses and increase the likelihood of detection over time.

 2. Former NYC Administration for Children’s Services Employee Falsifies Timesheets and Steals Taxpayer Money

-Alade-Gbami, who worked for the City of New York since 1996, allegedly claimed to be working while he was on vacation in Nigeria and Togo, or when he hadn’t even arrived at work.
+Alade-Gbami, who worked for the City of New York since 1996, allegedly claimed to be working when he was actually on vacation in Nigeria and Togo.

 Alade-Gbami submitted fraudulent timesheets through the CityTime payroll system.
 He received payments of approximately $21,000 while traveling outside of New York City.